Xyron Sticker Maker Machine

 I designed a little Printable PDF for you.
 Download Papillons Printable HERE!

-All you need is a Xyron Sticker Maker and the correct cartridge for what you want to make.
+All you need is a Xyron Sticker Maker Machine and the correct cartridge for what you want to make and some inspiration!
 With my old machine, Xyron 510, you can laminate (single and double sided), make repositionable and permanent stickers, and create magnetic stickers (although it looks like this cartridge is no longer available).
 The machines come in several sizes – two cute 1-1/2″ machines here and here, a 2-1/2″, a 3″, and the mac daddy 5″ (like mine).
 There are even disposable models.
 The cartridges have 20 feet of material, which is a lot!!

-How to Make Stickers With the Xyron Sticker Machine
+How to Make Stickers With the Xyron Sticker Maker Machine

 About the Xyron Sticker Machines